AUDIENCE: Health Professional, Infectious Disease, Cardiology, Patient

 Before using moxifloxacin injection,

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); certain antidepressants; antipsychotics (medications to treat mental illness); nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve, Naprosyn, others); cisapride (Propulsid) (not available in the U.S.); diuretics ('water pills') erythromycin (E.E.S., E-Mycin, Erythrocin, others); insulin; or medications for diabetes that are taken by mouth such as glimepiride (Amaryl, in Duetact), and glyburide (DiaBeta, Glynase, in Glucovance); certain medications for irregular heartbeat including amiodarone (Cordarone), disopyramide (Norpace), procainamide (Procanbid), quinidine, and sotalol (Betapace, Betapace AF, Sorine).
+Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); certain antidepressants; antipsychotics (medications to treat mental illness); nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve, Naprosyn, others); cisapride (Propulsid) (not available in the U.S.); diuretics ('water pills') erythromycin (E.E.S., Eryc, Erythrocin, others); insulin; or medications for diabetes that are taken by mouth such as glimepiride (Amaryl, in Duetact), and glyburide (DiaBeta, Glynase, in Glucovance); certain medications for irregular heartbeat including amiodarone (Cordarone, Nexterone, Pacerone), disopyramide (Norpace), procainamide , quinidine, and sotalol (Betapace, Betapace AF, Sorine, Sotylize).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you are pregnant or plan to become pregnant or if you are breastfeeding.
 If you become pregnant while using moxifloxacin injection, call your doctor.